-The first dish we made was Pintxo Indurain.
-This is a very traditional pintxos that you will see at most Pintxo bars.
-It is basically fish (in our case we used tuna) with olive and a guindilla pepper on a toothpick served with a guindilla pepper flavored mayonnaise sauce.
+The first dish we made in our San Sebastian cooking class was Pintxo Indurain.
+This is a very traditional Basque recipe that you will see at most Pintxo bars.
+It is basically fish (in our case we used tuna) with olive and a guindilla pepper on a toothpick served with a flavored mayonnaise sauce.

 The Tosta de Bacalao was my favorite dish from the class.
 It is cod served on a piece of bread with the fabulous Basque Pil Pil sauce.
 Learning how this sauce was made was fascinating!
 You cook the cod in a lot of olive oil and you move the pan so that the fish moves around.
 The gelatin that is between the skin and the meat of the fish releases into the olive oil and makes it creamy.
-The cod just melts in your mouth and the sauce is delicious.
+The Basque cod just melts in your mouth and the sauce is delicious.

-I was really excited that we were making croquetas, one of my favorite foods, during our pintxos cooking class.
+I was excited that we were making croquetas, one of my favorite foods, during our pintxos cooking class.
 We made Croqueta de Txangurro which are crab croquetas, but the recipe could be adapted to make other types of croquetas like mushroom, ham, or fish.
 I also assumed that croquetas had potatoes in them, but I learned that is not the case.

 Our last pintxos dish was Pimientos Rellenos De Carrillera, which are special small Basque red peppers stuffed with beef that is slow cooked.
 We started cooking the meat early in the class so after a few hours it was very tender and easy to shred.

-By the time we got to dessert I was already pretty full.
+By the time we got to dessert, I was already pretty full.
 We made Intxaursalsa, which was like a walnut pudding.
 It was different than any other dessert I have tried and while it tasted fine, it wasn’t the most visually appealing.

-I should also mention how great our teachers were.
-Not only had they planned a fabulous menu, but they really wanted to make sure everyone was learning.
+I should also mention that our teachers at the San Sebastian culinary school were great.
+Not only had they planned a fabulous menu, but they wanted to make sure everyone was learning.
 They were very patient, answered all my questions, and were so much fun.